Plim4ik/TextGameSolverHub/README.md

 ### Worlde

 - **DictionaryPath**: Path to the dictionary file for Wordle.
-Example: `dict/russian_nouns.txt`
+Example: `dict/Russian.txt`
 - **ValidCharacters**: Valid characters that can be used in words for Wordle.
-Example: `abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZйцукенгшщзхъфывапролджэячсмитьбюЙЦУКЕНГШЩЗХЪФЫВАПРОЛДЖЭЯЧСМИТЬБЮ`
+Example: `abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ`
 - **WordLength**: The length of words to solve in Wordle.
 Example: `5`
 - **WordsToRemove**: Words to remove from the dictionary for Wordle.
-Example: `clint,garbo,galen,abner`
+Example: `clint,abner`

 ### AnagramFinder

 - **DictionaryPath**: Path to the dictionary file for AnagramFinder.
-Example: `dict/russian_nouns.txt`
+Example: `dict/Russian.txt`
 - **MinLength**: The minimum length of words to consider in AnagramFinder.
 Example: `3`

 ## Adding New Words